jnk-cons/easy-rscp/docu/docs/getting-started/hello-world.md

 ## Provide connection data

 For connection building it is easiest to use the `ConnectionBuilder()` class.
+For TypeScript you can use the factory classes.
 Here is an example with the minimum necessary configuration:

 === "Kotlin"
     ```kotlin